Effective SAM Combination for Open-Vocabulary Semantic Segmentation: Introduction

 The ESC-Net structure has two major advantages.
 First, the combination of correlation-based pseudo prompts and SAM blocks provides more concentrated spatial context information for image-text modeling.
 This allows for more accurate and dense prediction masks compared to previous one-stage methods that relied on CLIP’s weak spatial localization signals for images and text.
 Second, since ESC-Net does not use the SAM image encoder, it offers much more efficient inference compared to the existing two-stage methods that utilize the entire SAM pipeline.
 Notably, the proposed method achieves better performance compared to the previous correlation-based one-stage method, CAT-Seg~\cite{cho2024cat}, despite having similar computational costs.

 The proposed ESC-Net is evaluated on standard open-vocabulary benchmarks, including the ADE20K~\cite{zhou2019semantic}, PASCAL-VOC~\cite{everingham2010pascal}, and PASCAL-Context~\cite{mottaghi2014role} datasets, achieving state-of-the-art performance compared to previous methods.
-Additionally, we demonstrate through various ablation studies that our model maintains robust performance across a range of challenging scenarios.
+Additionally, we demonstrate through various ablation studies that our model efficiently maintains strong performance across a range of challenging scenarios.

 Our main contributions can be summarized as follows:

 \begin{itemize} \item We propose ESC-Net, a novel one-stage open-vocabulary semantic segmentation model.
 It effectively combines CLIP and SAM to leverage SAM's powerful class-agnostic segmentation capabilities while maintaining efficient inference.